canonical/indico-custom-profile-fields/README.md

 When an admin creates a registration form, the added fields are automatically added and enabled in the form, and are associated with the profile page fields.
 The admin will only need to add any additional fields they require and open the registration.
 Then, when a user visit the registration form, the added fields are going to be pre-filled with the information from their profile page, avoiding re-entering these information at every event.

+## Testing vale errors

+This SHould Raise Vale Errors and the word schmackle doesnt exist

 ## Installation

 Indico's installation guides are available [here.](https://docs.getindico.io/en/stable/installation/)